-Avoid opening ring pulls, picking the end of scotch tape, picking your teeth with your nails, etc.
+Avoid opening ring pulls, picking the end of a scotch tape, or picking your teeth with your nails, etc.

 And please never start picking your gel nails off!
 It’s a really bad habit.

-This will cause lifting, of course, and is bad for the nails.
+This will cause lifting, of course, and is bad for the nail plate.